-Advisory Groups:
+Advisory Groups

-Discussion was then held about inviting Academic, Research and Advisory Groups to join CADR as groups such as the Australian Dispute Resolution Research Network were ADR-Focused academics who had not yet been approached.
-There was also discussion about inviting international groups such as Asia Pacific Regional Arbitration Group (ARPRAG) to join CADR but it was agreed that whilst there is an international agenda, Australian based issues would be dealt with as the primary focus.
-It was also agreed that not all groups would be involved in every issue but that there would be agreement amongst the groups about which members were relevant to assist on a needs-basis with a particular report.
+Discussion was then held about inviting Academic, Research and Advisory Groups to join CADR, as groups such as the Australian Dispute Resolution Research Network were ADR-focused academics who had not yet been approached.
+There was also discussion about inviting international groups such as Asia Pacific Regional Arbitration Group (ARPRAG) to join CADR but it was agreed that while there is an international agenda, Australian-based issues would be dealt with as the primary focus.
+It was also agreed that not all groups would be involved in every issue but that there would be agreement among the groups about which members were relevant to assist on a needs-basis with a particular report.

-Special Interest groups:
+Special Interest Groups

 It was agreed that special interest groups would only be called upon to assist with specific reports on a needs-only basis.
-For example, the involvement of Indigenous Engagement Committee, the Justice Connect Indigenous Group the Public Advisory Indigenous Centre and the Refugee Advice and Casework Service (RACS) could be contacted to offer pro bono advice when required.
+For example, the involvement of Indigenous Engagement Committee, the Justice Connect Indigenous Group, the Public Advisory Indigenous Centre and the Refugee Advice and Casework Service (RACS) could be contacted to offer pro bono advice when required.
 It was agreed to send a generic email to multiple groups/organisations of interest to see whether they would like to become CADR members for specific projects.

-CADR Arrangements:
+CADR Arrangements

-It was agreed that the aim of CADR should be manageable in relation to its upcoming meetings which should be held quarterly - ie 4 meetings /year one of which is to be an in-person meeting and the other three via teleconference.
+It was agreed that the aim of CADR should be manageable in relation to its upcoming meetings which should be held quarterly - that is four meetings per year, one of which is to be an in-person meeting and the other three via teleconference.
 Depending on the projects at hand, further meetings could be held as required by the specific projects in question.
-The motion was carried, and Mary thanked ADRA and ADC for the administrative support and funds with regards to the website and the administrative management.
-It was also agreed that the forthcoming fees from the member groups should go towards the sums used for the website.

-Focus 2018/2019:
+Focus 2018/2019

-The last topic of the day was around what members believed needed to be done in 2019 and the topic was raised about the International Settlement Agreements Convention otherwise known as the Singapore Convention.
+The last topic of the day was around what members believed needed to be done in 2019, and the subject of the International Settlement Agreements Convention, otherwise known as the Singapore Convention, was raised.
 There was agreement that judicial education could occur in order to promote a uniform approach and a uniform understanding around the Convention message.
-This motion was carried as a project for 2019.
+This was adopted as a project for 2019.

-Mary then opened discussion on the topic of uniform branding with the hope that all member organisations of CADR could use the CADR logo on their respective websites across Australia.
-It was hoped that the development of a common language around mediation in Australia that would be used via the website would send a strong message especially in relation to the key messages presented by the Singapore Convention.
+It was hoped that the development of a common language around mediation in Australia that would be used via the website would send a strong message, especially in relation to the key messages presented by the Singapore Convention.
 ACICA agreed that it would put together the key messages of the Singapore Convention given that it was so closely involved with the Convention in 2018.
-Mary clarified that CADR was the project committee for the Singapore Convention, at least for the time being.